 Dusting, mopping, vacuuming, and tidying up isn’t always enough when you’re trying to sell your home.
-Cleaning should start from the top floor, to the first floor, and finally the basement and garage.
+Decluttering and cleaning should start from the top floor, to the first floor, and finally the basement and garage.
 Before cleaning, decluttering will help make the move easier and will allow buyers to imagine themselves living in the home.

-Electronic’s change and advance constantly which means that old wires, video consoles and games, printer equipment, and so many more unused electronics start to build up.
-You might have random cords and wires, computer monitors, old televisions, unused tablets, old printers, used printer cartridges, gaming consoles, etc. First step is to test every electronic that you might get rid of.
+Electronics change and advance constantly which means that old wires, video consoles and games, printer equipment, and so many more unused electronics start to build up.
+You might have random cords and wires, computer monitors, old televisions, unused tablets, old printers, gaming consoles, etc. The first step is to test every electronic.
 While testing them out, make a pile of electronics that don’t work and a pile that does work.
 The pile that does work can then be traded into an electronic or gaming store for a little extra cash for your move, they can be donated to charity or thrift stores, or can be given away or sold online.
-The electronics that do not work should be disposed of in an environmentally friendly way so they don’t end up in landfills.
+The electronics that do not work should be disposed of in an environmentally friendly way.

 Outdoor and Sporting Equipment

-How many times has your son or daughter asked for another basketball?
-Has your children grown out of their old bikes?
+How many times have your children asked for another basketball?
+Have your children grown out of their old bikes?
 If you have kids, you know how much sports and outdoor equipment you end up storing in your home.
-Footballs, sleds, baseball mitts, tents, backyard games, bikes, scooters, skates, ect. build up year after year.
-All of the outdoor and sporting equipment may not be in the best shape or you and your family may not use them anymore.
-Those items that are broken can be thrown out and the items that are still usable can be traded into a sporting goods store, donated to a local boys and girls club, or donated to a thrift store.
+Footballs, sleds, baseball mitts, tents, backyard games, bikes, scooters, skates, etc. build up year after year.
+All of the outdoor equipment may not be in the best shape.
+Or, maybe you and your family may not use them anymore.
+Those items that are broken can be thrown out.
+The items that are still usable can be traded into a sporting goods store, donated to a local boys and girls club, or donated to a thrift store.

 Closets and Dressers

-Clothes build up very quickly, especially kids clothes.
+Clothes build up very quickly, especially kid’s clothing.
 Slimming down the amount of clothing your kids have can be much easier than your clothes.
-If it doesn’t fit your child, get rid of those pieces of clothing!
-For your or your spouse's clothing, there are a few ways to figure out what to get rid of.
+If it doesn’t fit, get rid of those pieces of clothing!
+For your or your spouse’s clothing, there are a few ways to figure out what to get rid of.
 One way is to empty out your entire closet, put the clothes back that you regularly wear, and try on the clothes that you haven’t worn in a long time.
-Any of those clothes that don’t fit, aren’t flattering, or are falling apart with holes or stains should be put in a pile to get rid of.
+Any of those clothes that don’t fit, aren’t flattering, or are falling apart should be put in a pile to get rid of.
 The clothing that isn’t falling apart, can be sold at a yard sale, sold to a thrift store, or donated to a charity.